How do I work out my tax?

-See our section 'what tax rates apply to me?' for more details.
+See What tax rates apply to me? for more details.

 If you live in Scotland and are a Scottish taxpayer, there are Scottish rates and bands of income tax set by the Scottish Parliament that apply to your non-savings and non-dividend income.
 The UK rates and bands apply to your savings and dividend income.

 - Finally, consider whether you can deduct anything from your tax bill